 Think about your client and how they want to be represented in your image.
 Most male clients want to appear masculine, but females don’t necessarily want the opposite — they want to be strong.
 Do your research and interview your subject.
 You need to know not only what kind of person they are, but how they want to be portrayed.
 Then, it is your professional responsibility to know how to achieve the desired result using poses that look natural and authentic.
 This relies heavily on communication with your client to understand their demeanor and personality.

-To learn more about effective communication, check out this clip from legendary glamour photographer Lou Freeman:
+To learn more about effective communication and posing tips, check out this clip from legendary glamour photographer Lou Freeman:

 Know How to Find and Get the Most of Rembrandt Light